 Camera: Canon EOS 60D, EF-S 17-55mm f/2.8 lens.

 To keep myself alive

-About this image that I named “To keep myself alive”, I’m very very proud because a couple of things.
-First, this image represent my constant effort for keeping myself in touch with my creative side.
+About this image that I named “To keep myself alive”, I’m very very proud because of a couple of things.
+First, this image represents my constant effort for keeping myself in touch with my creative side.
 I just have Sundays to shoot my concepts, so I have to organize my weeks in the way that my friends, models, the props, everything I’m gonna be using is ready for those Sundays.
 Is harder now because I just got a Monday to Saturday job, so lately I’ve been feeling very tired, I have to fight against that to keep fluent workflow.
 As I describe this image,

 I’m so thirsty to create, but I can’t depend too much on external things, I am the one to have to keep feeding myself to keep my imagination alive.

 This image is the result also of one of my main goals for this year, to give a workshop.
-This is one of the images resulting of that workshop, so double the proud!
+This is one of the images resulting from that workshop, so double the proud!
 The settings were very simple.
 I placed a black fabric behind my model, 2 mustard yellow fabrics, 2 strings of yarn that a friend was holding for me, some water for the hand, and the sardines I took them like 2 months ago.
 I tend to expand my frame so I can print larger, so 9 photos in total, all combine in Photoshop.
 Some contrast, some redness in the eyes and the lips… placing the sardines at the end of the yarn and that’s it.

-For all of my images I use my very old friend, a Sony A33, with my lovely 50 1.8.
+For all of my images, I use my very old friend, a Sony A33, with my lovely 50 1.8.
 It’s a window light (most of the time I only use natural light.. but sometimes is fun to play with flashlights and other stuff).
-I’m including the an image where I was placing the different photos in Photoshop :)
+I’m including the image where I was placing the different photos in Photoshop :)